 Here’s another look at its bright orange screen.
 In storage or in transit, the screen locks in place, making the computer look cube or “lunchbox” like, however, the screen can be extended through unlocking it by pressing on two top buttons.
 This makes the viewing angle adjustable, and opening and closing the screen give a very satisfying “click” – very cool!

 On the screen itself you have a dial for contrast to adjust the intensity of the orange-ness (it’s surprisingly quite bright).
 When closing up the unit, they keyboard cable goes along the base of the unit, and the keyboard “folds” up and latches on to the unit at the top of the screen on either side.

 Working with a computer that are over thirty years old though do have their problems.
 For example, on all these units, the keyboard cables are an absolute mess – the plastic would have disintegrated from “dry rot” and the cables inside were exposed.
 I replaced that with an old “mini” AT mechanical keyboard – the kind with the nice, satisfying clicks.

 The photos above are the result of parting out my Portable III and transplanting that screen on my Portable 386.
 I had to do this as the screen on the Portable 386 had these vertical dead lines, which I tried to fix by cleaning the PCB, which made things worse (see below).
-Luckily the screen on the 286 works just fine and I proceeded to swapping the screens out.
+Luckily the screen on the 286 worked just fine and I proceeded to swapping the screens out.